a-a-ronc/LePerfectPermit/replit.md

 - June 19, 2025: Critical alignment fix - removed &nbsp; entities, unified Special Inspection formatting with 0.125in left margin, enforced consistent 10pt Times New Roman across all filename entries
 - June 19, 2025: Consolidated filename handling - created single helper function to ensure ALL filenames (including Special Inspection) use identical 10pt Times New Roman formatting with consistent 0.125in left alignment
 - June 19, 2025: Enhanced document upload dialog with dynamic resizing - popup window now automatically adjusts width based on filename length to prevent text overflow, improved filename display with break-all instead of truncate
+- June 19, 2025: Redesigned Submit to Authority workflow - button now always enabled and opens Outlook with pre-drafted email using project details for subject and body
+- June 19, 2025: Added Export button that appears after AI cover letter generation - creates organized zip file with all project documents using persistent file paths for easy saving in project folders

 ## Changelog